-Here are examples of the types of things you should consider and discuss with her:
+Here are examples of the types of things you should consider:

 - Who will be present?
 What family members are able to and/or want to attend?

 - Who will be able to provide good emotional support for you and your pet?